 If you are a woodworker and you don’t know who Tom Iavino is, you need to head over to Tom’s Workbench.
-Be sure to take your ear protection with you as Tom has the reputation to be the loudest guy in the room.
+Be sure to take your ear protection with you, as Tom has the reputation of being the loudest guy in the room.

-This year Tom started the Last Minute Elf contest.
-Its purpose is to simply get woodworkers out in their shops to build a special gift for someone and to share ideas of projects that could be completed in the last minute.
+This year, Tom started the Last Minute Elf contest.
+Its purpose is simply to get woodworkers out in their shops to build a special gift for someone and to share ideas for projects that could be completed at the last minute.

-Build a simple gift project that can be completed in a weekend in an average hobby workshop, and the design needs to be your own (not pulled directly from a commercially-produced plan).
-Submissions needed to include photos of completed project and shop drawings/instructions.
+Build a simple gift project that can be completed on a weekend in an average hobby workshop, and the design needs to be your own (not pulled directly from a commercially produced plan).
+Submissions needed to include photos of the completed project and shop drawings/instructions.

 Be sure to select which category you want to submit it to: